Investing term

 A portfolio structure where most of your money sits in a 'core' diversified base, with smaller 'satellite' bets around the edges.

-Core-and-satellite is a portfolio structure where the bulk of your money sits in a diversified, low-cost "core" (usually index funds), while small "satellite" positions take active bets around the edges.
-It lets you scratch the stock-picking itch without betting the farm — the core keeps you anchored to market returns while satellites add a little spice.
+Core-and-satellite is a portfolio structure where the bulk of your money sits in a diversified, low-cost 'core' — usually broad index funds — while small 'satellite' positions take more active or concentrated bets around the edges.
+The core does the heavy lifting; the satellites add a little spice.

 For example